Dyastin-0/gitsense/README.md

 ## Gitsense

-Gitsense is a lightweight tool designed for GitHub users who want to automate custom actions triggered by webhooks.
+Gitsense is a simple tool designed for GitHub users who want to automate custom actions triggered by webhooks.
 While it’s not a full-fledged deployment tool, Gitsense provides a straightforward way to execute scripts remotely over SSH whenever certain events occur in your GitHub repositories.